Hypothyroidism in Cats

 Unexplained weight gain

 Because thyroid hormones affect how all the organ systems in your cat’s body function, a decrease in these hormones typically slows systems down.
 Slower metabolism can lead to lethargy, mental dullness, hair loss, decreased appetite, lower-than-normal body temperature, and sometimes even a decreased heart rate.
-Obesity is especially common in cats who develop the disease as a result of treatment for hyperthyroidism.
+Because the cat’s metabolism is slowed down, obesity is a common side effect of hypothyroidism.

 Cats born with hypothyroidism, or who develop it when they are very young, may exhibit signs of hypothyroidism like dwarfing, constipation, lethargy, mental dullness, and a decreased heart rate.

-Most cats with hypothyroidism develop the condition as a result of treatment for hyperthyroidism.
+Ironically, most cats develop hypothyroidism as a result of treatment for hyperthyroidism.
 However, some cats can be born with the disease or can develop it at a young age.
+Hypothyroidism is classified as either congenital (had since birth) or acquired (developed after being born).

 Most common causes of hypothyroidism in cats: